Download chart talk

 - This is a projection of where the nation's money came from (revenues) and where the money went (outlays)

 - The deficit, the mathematical difference between outlays and revenues, has dropped substantially from the over trillion-dollar-deficits the nation experience during the four-year period of the recession (2009-2012) Such large deficits can be primarily attributed to the financial crisis, recession, and the slow recovery.
-With the continued recovery, deficits get smaller for a limited time.
+With the continued recovery, deficits get smaller for a limited time that is almost up.

 - The main bar to pay attention to here is the “interest costs”.
 This is the money the government spends annually just to pay interest on the national debt.
 This money could be put to more productive uses, given that it is such a large sum, but instead, like paying interest on a mortgage or credit card, the money goes out the door just to be able to keep borrowing.